RafaGago/mini-async-log/README.md

 The latencies are both very similar.

-Note that 100k messages and <4 threads is maybe the more realistic load on this benchmark.
+Note that 100k messages and <4 threads is maybe the most "realistic" load on this benchmark.

 #### spdlog-async ####